Dlex925/Operation-Typhoon/README.md

 ### Known bugs:

+I .
+For the random generated map, enemies might spawn in unreachable positions, so the lvl will be unfinishable.
 1. ~~Enemies sprites might stack causing lag - will be fixed when implementing a better tracking algorithm~~ (Probably fixed, or at least ameliorated in such a way that it wont be noticeable)
 2. If the map is not bordered with 1's, even if the wall looks good when you "push" into it, the wall will move 1 tile -